The Back Side of Television: Reception

 The series has received highly positive reviews.
 David Knox of TV Tonight called it "must see TV", Glen Humphries of The Canberra Times described it similarly as "the best show on TV", while noting the show's level of "serious research".
 The Sydney Morning Herald also observed the "labour-intensive" nature of the show, and describing McTaggart as a "kind-hearted cynic".

 Writing in Metro Magazine, Dr Liz Giuffre wrote the series is "a joy to watch and relive – and, perhaps, to google furiously in order to check whether what we’re seeing genuinely happened".
 Anthony Morris wrote in Screenhub that the series is "quick-witted, thoughtful and incisive, this is a thoroughly entertaining look at the bizarre and fatally flawed side of Australian television."

 Clare Rigden of The West Australian noted the series' distinction from other clip-focused shows The Cheap Seats and 20 to One, saying "this is neither of those things" while also adding "do not miss this show!"

 The third series in particular has been compared favourably to Last Week Tonight with John Oliver, with Gloss Australia writing that "McTaggart isn't afraid to pull punches or lose any friends in the industry" and that the show is the "kind of TV that makes subscription streaming services worthwhile."

 In 2022, the series was nominated for an ATOM Award in the category Best Factual Television Series.

+In December 2025, Screenhub featured Back Side in the 5 best Australian TV series of 2025, shared jointly with The Last Year of Television.